Vizzuality/gfw-doc-api/source/includes/api/_jiminy.md

 # Jiminy

-To obtain jiminy information of a query, it is possible:
+To get the jiminy information from a query, you can do request the following data:

 **/jiminy?sql=select <columns> from <dataset.slug or dataset.id> limit <number>**

-It's required set the name of columns that you want obtain jiminy information.
+In order to retrieve the mentioned information, the name of columns that you want obtain jiminy information are required.

 <aside class="notice">
-Remember — You always add a limit in the query because jiminy use the return data to obtain the information.
-If you don't set limit and the dataset contains a lot of data, jiminy will try to obtain all data.
+Remember — It is mandatory to set a limit value.
+If you don't set it and the dataset contains a lot of data, jiminy tries to obtain all data which can produce performance issues.
 </aside>

 > To obtain jiminy information, you have to do a GET with the following query params: